profilepress/profilepress-readmes/readme.txt

 See the website for more info https://profilepress.net

 == Changelog ==

+= 2.9.2 =
+* Fixed issue with GitHub login not included in ProfilePress request cycle.
+* Github social login now include scope to request user private email.
+* All email from social login are now lower cased before use.
+* All fixed: Fixed: [DOM] Found x elements with non-unique id.
+* Removed user hometown and birthday scopes from facebook social login.
+* Password reset title, subject and message is now eithout WordPress filters.
+Needed to avoid distortion and modifications by other plugins.
+* Added pp_current_url as hidden param in registration form.
+* Added hidden field to capture referrer url in login form.

 = 2.9.1 =
 * Optimized temp user creation query on social login for WPEgine hosting.